bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 Components solve the two problems that we've seen so far: the limited type system of core module functions, and cross-language interoperability.
-Conceptually, a component is a WebAssembly binary (which may or may not contain modules) that is restricted to interact only through its imported and exported functions.
+Conceptually, a component is a WebAssembly binary (which may or may not contain modules) that is restricted to interact only through the modules' imported and exported functions.
+Components use a different binary format.
-Compared to core modules, components also use a richer mechanism for expressing the types of functions: _interfaces_.
+Compared to core modules, components also use a richer mechanism by default for expressing the types of functions: _interfaces_.

 ### Interfaces